dikortis/LetsTalkETC/Episodes/Episode_9.md

-exchange interfered I was pretty much hooked instantly yeah so close when he when you think at first the bitcoin is kind of where it is it's sort of at the beginning in the end and I suppose in the very beginning it was the beginning in the end but it just exploded really
+exchange interfered I was pretty much hooked instantly yeah so close when he when you think at first the bitcoin is kind of where it's sort of at the beginning in the end and I suppose in the very beginning it was the beginning in the end but it just exploded really